-Implied Warranty of Habitability.
+Implied Warranty of Habitability. p.
+504-525; Problem 11

 What rights does a tenant have if a landlord fails to make repairs?
 We will look at remedies that the tenant has against the landlord under theories of constructive eviction and breach of the warranty of habitability.